leon-ai/blog.getleon.ai/content/blog/i-ran-away-from-open-source/index.md

 ---
 title: I Ran Away From Open Source
-date: 2021-12-20
+date: 2021-12-21
 author: Louis Grenard
 description: Let me explain my missing, share you my vision for Leon and what's going on in my head.
 ---

-👋 Hey all, I mentioned in the previous blog posts that I'd share with you the reasons of my missing over the last few years, the vision I have for [Leon](https://github.com/leon-ai/leon), your open-source personal assistant and more about what is going through my mind.
+👋 Hey all, I mentioned in the previous blog posts that I'd share the reasons of my missing over the last few years, the vision I have for [Leon](https://github.com/leon-ai/leon), your open-source personal assistant, and more about what is going through my mind.
 So now is the time, let's get started!

 ### I Lost Focus

 In June 2019 I released the second beta version of Leon.
-On that moment I was in a dynamic mindset that I wanted to build anything I had in mind, it was not exclusive to Leon.
-I was going to bed, keep thinking about solutions to solve problems I was facing in life.
+On that moment, I was in a dynamic mindset that I wanted to build anything I had in mind.
+It was not exclusive to Leon.
+I went to bed, keep thinking about solutions to solve problems I was facing in life.

-I discovered the IoT world via my work on that time, it was fascinating.
+I discovered the IoT world via my work on that time.
+It was fascinating.
 I love the whole concept of it.
 Building scalable architecture and most of all: pressing virtual or physical buttons to trigger actions that create physical impact on the other side of the globe.

 Back in time, I created our own IoT pipeline using Microsoft Azure.
 I built the <abbr title="Public Key Infrastructure">PKI</abbr> to deliver and verify devices certificates.
 It was possible to control devices (send messages, invoke methods, etc.) from a web browser to the device.
 And it was also possible for devices to request the cloud and handle millions of connections thanks to the IoT hub and device provisioning service.
 All the data were handled via a stream analytics processor and landed into a data lake like CosmosDB and can also replicate important data to a PostgreSQL one if necessary.
 The main protocol between our cloud and devices was AMQP, but MQTT was also supported.

 At that time, I wanted to build anything that was going through my mind, everyday.
-Well, we can say that **I lost focus**.
+Well, we can say **I lost focus**.
 In such interesting and noisy world where there are infinite of possibilities, staying focus is maybe one of the hardest thing to do.

 ### My Missing

 On top of that, I was questionning my career.
 I wanted to explore new horizons.

-Also, having a girlfriend with an entrepreneurship mindset does not help, I wanted to show her real results.
+Also, having a girlfriend with an entrepreneurship mindset does not help.
+I wanted to show her real results.
 We all know how challenging it is to express what we are doing or share what we are able to do with someone who isn't in the tech industry.

 So I got trapped into the **ego building** circle...